Portugal Explorer: Porto to Algarve - 8 Days

 Evora

-After breakfast, head to the Alentejo region, well-known for its cork and olive farms.
-Stop by a local producer for a guided tour of a cork and holm oak forest.
-Learn about their centuries-old trees and specialised cork harvest methods as you explore the grounds with a cork expert.
-Continue to the capital of the Alentejo region, Évora.
-This city dates back to Roman times, as seen by the centrally located Roman Temple.
-Take a sightseeing break for lunch and ask your leader where the most authentic eats are.
-After the break, join your group for an orientation walk.
-There’s a lot to see in a city this old, but one definite stop will be to the Chapel of Bones, earning its name from its wall of human skulls and bones.
-Pass by other Evora highlights like the oldest medieval cathedral in Portugal then enjoy an optional dinner together with your group.
+Head to Alentejo today – a region known for its cork and olive farms.
+Here, you’ll do a guided tour of a cork and holm oak forest.
+Learn about the centuries-old trees and harvest methods as you explore the grounds with a cork expert.
+Continue to Évora, the capital of the Alentejo region.
+This city dates back to Roman times, as seen in the centrally located Roman Temple.
+Take a break for lunch and ask your leader where the most authentic eats are.
+After, join your group for an orientation walk.
+There’s loads to see in a city this old, including one of the oldest cathedrals in Portugal and the Chapel of Bones – earning its name from its wall of human skulls and bones.
+This evening, maybe head out for an optional dinner with your group.

 Day 6